apita1423/disney-quiz-pp2/README.md

 ## Deployment
 Disney Quiz has been deployed through Github.

-- Click Here for the live site: [Whiskers N Whole Beans](https://github.com/apita1423/disney-quiz-pp2)
+- Click Here for the live site: [Disney Quiz](https://github.com/apita1423/disney-quiz-pp2)

 Instructions on how to deploy: